frmdstryr/zhp/README.md

 A Http server written in [Zig](https://ziglang.org/).
 It uses a zero-copy parser that benchmarks around ~800MB/s per thread (compare to [parser_benchmarks](https://github.com/rust-bakery/parser_benchmarks/tree/master/http).

+See how it compares in the [http benchmarks](https://gist.github.com/kprotty/3f369f46293a421f09190b829cfb48f7#file-newresults-md) done by kprotty.

 It's a work in progress... feel free to contribute!